isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-03-post-meeting-with-the-sea.md

 “Miss, you are what *ah*?”

-I’ve moved beyond my teenage belligerence, when I would either not acknowledge they were referring to my race or retort, “Human.”
+I’ve moved beyond my teenage belligerence, when I would either not acknowledge they were referring to my race or retort, “Human”.
 I don’t even roll my eyes anymore, even in my head.
 I think I’ve come a long way.

 “Eurasian.”